mmm/mmm.github.com/source/_posts/2020-07-29-screencasts-with-ffmpeg.md

 ---
 layout: post
-title: "Screencasts on Ubuntu using ffmpeg"
+title: "Screencasts on Ubuntu using `ffmpeg`"
 date: 2020-07-29
 comments: true
 categories: [mids, ubuntu]
 ---

-We developed these scripts for recording the screencast components of the class we co-developed a couple of years ago.

-In this post I describe the capture setup we use to create professional quality screencasts using an Ubuntu Linux desktop.
+In this post I describe the capture setup we used to create professional quality screencasts using an Ubuntu Linux desktop.
 This just describes the recording process itself.
-We discuss the overall screencast development process and editing in separate posts.
+I'll go over the overall screencast development process and editing in separate posts.

 <!--more-->